Daily High to Daily Low: Is It Safe to Buy Fortinet Inc. (FTNT)?

-Fortinet Inc. (NASDAQ:FTNT) went up by 2.54% from its latest closing price compared to the recent 1-year high of $74.35.
-The company’s stock price has collected -4.46% of loss in the last five trading sessions.
+Fortinet Inc. (NASDAQ:FTNT) went up by 1.99% from its latest closing price compared to the recent 1-year high of $74.35.
+The company’s stock price has collected 7.59% of gains in the last five trading sessions.
 Barron’s reported on 08/04/22 that Fortinet Stock Slumps on Cut to Service Revenue Guidance

 Is It Worth Investing in Fortinet Inc. (NASDAQ :FTNT) Right Now?